BurntCaramel/Guides/content/guides/README.md

 # Guides for making the modern web

-- Guides on key technologies 🛠
+- Opinionated guides on key technologies 🛠
 - Recommendations on workflows 💁🏾‍
 - Open source building blocks and standards 🎁